alphagov/government-service-design-manual/service-manual/phases/ideal-alphas.md

 - business process
 - technical risks

 The design risks cover the issues that come with running a user centered design process within an iterative model.
 We find that it often takes several attempts to get the service proposition correct for the citizen.
-You'll need to think about things like: How easy is it to use; will the user get through it correctly the first time; what do errors look like; how will I analyse the user research; how do I build prototypes quickly.
+You'll need to think about things like:

+* how easy is it to use
+* will the user get through it correctly the first time
+* what do errors look like
+* how will I analyse the user research
+* how do I build prototypes quickly

-The business process risks are about how the department will integrate with the new process.
-Do they have sufficient fraud checks, are they set up to handle support calls, how will the service be operated.
+The business process risks include:

+* how the department will integrate with the new process
+* do they have sufficient fraud checks
+* are they set up to handle support calls
+* how to operate the service

 The technical risks tend to be about integrating into the existing systems.
+For example:

-What sort of ongoing connections will be necessary, are there special hosting arrangements (e.g. high security hosting).
+* what sort of ongoing connections will be necessary
+* are there special hosting arrangements eg high security hosting

-In our experience, there are always technical risks to all projects, however most government departments have a history of solving technical risks and have entire teams dedicated to them.
-Business process and design risks are far less well understood, and so we encourage alpha's to focus on exploring those risks with prototyping over full service integrations.
+In our experience, there are always technical risks to all projects.
+Most government departments do have a history of solving technical risks and have entire teams dedicated to them.
+Business process and design risks are far less well understood, and so we encourage alphas to focus on exploring those risks with prototyping over full service integrations.

 ###Identifying the team###

-The well rounded team will need to have the following skill sets:
+The well-rounded team will need to have various skills, including:

 - design (service, UX, content as needed)
 - user research (user testing)